nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 5. InventoryInstance then executes the InventoryAdd Command object by running `InventoryAdd.execute()`.

-6. `InventoryList.addDrugs()` will be called in which a Inventory object will be created and added into the ArrayList<Inventory> inventoryList which contains all the Inventory Objects.
+6. `InventoryList.addItems()` will be called in which a Inventory object will be created and added into the ArrayList<Inventory> inventoryList which contains all the Inventory Objects.

-7. If the list already contains data with the same Drug Name and Price, the Quantity of the Drug will be increased in the list by the value in the user input Quantity field. `InventoryList.addDrugs()` will call `Inventory.addQuantity`.
-This will modify the Quantity of that specified Drug.
+7. If the list already contains data with the same Item Name and Price, the Quantity of the Item will be increased in the list by the value in the user input Quantity field. `InventoryList.addItems` will call `Inventory.addQuantity`.
+This will modify the Quantity of that specified Item.

 **Saving Inventory Objects into .txt file**